 Opportunity for leadership and group skill development; hands-on involvement in CCE-Tompkins' mission: Strengthening youth, adults, families and communities through learning partnerships that put knowledge to work.

 We welcome volunteer involvement from throughout Tompkins County.
-Please contact the Program Leader for your area of interest, listed in the column at left.
+Please visit our Staff List and contact the program leader in your area of interest for information about volunteering on their Program Advisory Committee.